 - Thank the employers/recruiters for their time and useful information.

-- Ask them for their business cards.
+- Ask them for their business cards or LinkedIn.